TaleStation/.github/profile/README.md

 TaleStation is committed to giving its players and community a centric RP environment for them to play in.
 An environment where death and paranoia are key parts, as well as story-telling.
 Make friends, make enemies, slip and kill someone!
 Be engaged in dramas and sorrows, creating unique and fun narratives for you and all your frinds.

-Please note, to play on our servers you must join our Discord.
-Any further questions can be directed there.

 Discord - https://discord.gg/PMbmF6xAZ5

 Server - byond://join.shiptest.net:1565 / https://shiptest.net/tale